^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Hypertension is an extremely common disease, which as a collective definition combines several types of hypertension.
-Hypertension develops against the background of the narrowing of the lumen of the walls of small vessels and arteries, as a result of which the normal movement of blood flow is disrupted, and the blood accumulating in the narrowed places begins to press on the walls of the vessels.
+Hypertension is an extremely common disease, which as a collective definition unites several types of arterial hypertension.
+Hypertension develops against the background of narrowing of the lumen of the walls of small vessels, arteries, as a result of which the normal movement of blood flow is disrupted, and the blood accumulating in narrowed areas begins to press on the walls of the vessels.

 What is hypertension?

-Elevated blood pressure may be a symptom, but it can also be an independent disease.
-If a person is diagnosed with chronic pathologies of the kidneys, cardiovascular system, thyroid gland, adrenal gland, hypertension is almost inevitable as one of the manifestations of these diseases.
-Also, increased pressure can be an adaptive, adaptive response of organs and systems to changes as external - excessive physical activity, and internal - psychoemotional factors, stress.
-Practically all types of hypertension with timely diagnosis are supervised both with the help of drug therapy, and with the help of other, non-medicamentous methods.
+High blood pressure can be a symptom, but it can also be an independent disease.
+If a person is diagnosed with chronic pathologies of the kidneys, cardiovascular system, thyroid gland, adrenal glands, hypertension is almost inevitable as one of the manifestations of these diseases.
+Also, increased pressure can be an adaptive, adaptive reaction of organs and systems to changes both external - excessive physical activity, and internal - psycho-emotional factors, stress.
+Almost all types of hypertension, with timely diagnosis, are managed both with the help of drug therapy and with the help of other, non-drug methods.

-Normal blood pressure in a relatively healthy person is fixed within the limits of 100/60 and 140/90 mm of mercury, if the regulatory systems stop working properly, hypertension or hypotension may develop.
+Normal blood pressure in a relatively healthy person is fixed within the limits of 100/60 and 140/90 mm Hg; if the regulatory systems stop working properly, hypertension or hypotension may develop.

-Statistics provide information that almost 30% of the world's population suffer from one or another stage of hypertension, and even recently, almost nothing was known about such a disease as hypertension.
-Only Homo sapiens are characterized by violations in the work of the cardiovascular system, no representative of the animal world is affected by them.
-Until the nineteenth and twentieth centuries, little was known about hypertension, one of the first cases of a heart attack was reliably confirmed by physicians only in the 30s of the last century in one of the European countries, during the same period there was not one clinically confirmed case Cardiovascular pathologies in African and Asian countries.
-Only with the development of urbanization and the penetration of modern technology into these countries, the Asian and African populations also became vulnerable to hypertension, the peak of which occurred in the 70s of the XX century.
+Statistics provide information that almost 30% of the world's population suffers from one or another stage of hypertension, and yet quite recently, practically nothing was known about such a disease as hypertension.
+Only Homo sapiens are characterized by disorders in the cardiovascular system, no representative of the animal world is susceptible to them.
+Until the 19th-20th centuries, little was known about hypertension in principle, one of the first cases of heart attack was reliably confirmed by doctors only in the 30s of the last century in one of the European countries, during the same period there was not a single clinically confirmed case of cardiovascular pathologies in the countries of Africa and Asia.
+Only with the development of urbanization and the penetration of modern technologies into these countries, the Asian and African population also became vulnerable to hypertension, the peak of which occurred in the 70s of the 20th century.

-Since the end of the last century, hypertension is divided into primary and secondary
+Hypertension, since the end of the last century, has been divided into primary and secondary

-1. Primary (essential) hypertension is a separate nosological unit, an independent disease that is not provoked by impaired functioning of organs and systems.
-Arterial pressure rises not because of, for example, kidney disease.
-Hypertension diagnosed as primary (EG - essential hypertension or GB - hypertonic disease) is distinguished by a persistent clinical sign - increased pressure, both systolic and diastolic.
-Almost 90% of all patients with persistent high blood pressure have primary hypertension.
+1. Primary (essential) hypertension is a separate nosological unit, an independent disease that is not provoked by dysfunctions of organs and systems.
+Blood pressure increases not due to, for example, kidney disease.
+Hypertension diagnosed as primary (EG - essential hypertension or GB - hypertensive disease) is characterized by a persistent clinical sign - an increase in pressure, both systolic and diastolic.
+Almost 90% of all patients with persistently elevated blood pressure suffer from primary hypertension.

-2. Symptomatic hypertension, which is also called secondary, is hypertension provoked by a major disease, for example, inflammatory processes in the renal system - glomerulonephritis, polycystic kidney, or a disorder of the pituitary gland or pancreas.
-Also, secondary hypertension develops against the background of pathological changes in the vascular system - atherosclerosis, can provoke symptomatic hypertension and neurotic disease.
-Also, secondary hypertension is quite common in pregnancy and with gynecological diseases - cysts and neoplasms
+2. Symptomatic hypertension, which is also called secondary, is hypertension provoked by an underlying disease, such as inflammatory processes in the renal system - glomerulonephritis, polycystic kidney disease, or dysfunction of the pituitary gland, pancreas.
+Secondary hypertension also develops against the background of pathological changes in the vascular system - atherosclerosis, can provoke symptomatic hypertension and neurotic disease.
+Secondary hypertension is also quite common during pregnancy and with gynecological diseases - cysts and neoplasms

-Hypertension is also classified in degrees, depending on the level of increase in blood pressure.
+Hypertension is also classified into degrees depending on the level of increase in blood pressure.

-• If the blood pressure is fixed within the limits of 140/90 and 159/99 mm of mercury, hypertension is diagnosed as a disease of the 1st degree.
-At the same time, the pressure can return to normal, but periodically "jump" to the specified boundaries.
+• If the blood pressure is recorded within the range of 140/90 and 159/99 mm Hg, hypertension is diagnosed as a stage I disease.
+In this case, the pressure may return to normal, but periodically "jump" to the specified limits.

-• The arterial pressure, which is constantly kept within the limits of 180/110 and higher indicators is considered a clinical symptom of stage III hypertension.
-At this stage the blood pressure does not practically fall to the normal level, and if it decreases, it is accompanied by cardiac weakness, up to heart failure.
+• Blood pressure that is constantly maintained within the range of 180/110 and higher values is considered a clinical symptom of hypertension stage III.
+At this stage, blood pressure practically does not fall to a normal level, and if it does, it is accompanied by cardiac weakness, up to cardiac failure.

-Hypertension, in addition to having stages of development of the disease, is divided into separate clinical forms.
-Hyperadrenergic hypertension is actually the initial stage of the development of the disease, which, however, may last for many years.
-This form of hypertension is manifested by sinus tachycardia, unstable blood pressure, when the systolic index rises, increased sweating, hyperemia of the skin, head throbbing pain, anxiety.
-The face and limbs often swell, the fingers become numb, the urination is disturbed.
-There is also a more serious form - malignant hypertension, which is rapidly progressing.
-Blood pressure can increase so much that there is a risk of encephalopathy, loss of vision, pulmonary edema, and there is also a risk of kidney failure.
-Fortunately, this form is practically not found today, since hypertension is most often diagnosed much earlier and its development can be stopped with the help of complex therapeutic measures.
+Hypertension, in addition to having stages of disease development, is also divided into separate clinical forms.
+Hyperadrenergic hypertension is actually the initial stage of the disease development, which, however, can last for many years.
+This form of hypertension is manifested by sinus tachycardia, unstable blood pressure, when the systolic indicator jumps, increased sweating, hyperemia of the skin, pulsating headache, anxiety.
+The face and limbs often swell, fingers go numb, urination is impaired.
+There is also a more serious form - malignant hypertension, which progresses rapidly.
+Blood pressure can increase so much that there is a risk of encephalopathy, vision loss, pulmonary edema, and there is also a risk of renal failure.
+Fortunately, this form is almost never encountered today, since hypertension is most often diagnosed much earlier and its development can be stopped with the help of complex therapeutic measures.

 Pressure indicators

-Arterial pressure is one of the most important indicators of a person's health status and an indicator of the normal functioning of the cardiovascular system.
-The pressure has two parameters - systolic and diastolic.
-The upper figure is systole, this is the index of blood pressure during the contraction of the heart muscle, when blood enters the arteries.
-The lower figure is the index of blood pressure during the relaxation of the heart muscle.
-It is believed that hypertension begins when indicators exceed the norm of 140/90 mm Hg.
-This, of course, is a conditional limit, since there are conditions when the risk of developing myocardial infarction exists even at the figures of 115/75 mm Hg.
-However, formalization and reduction to the average level of the whole variety of the condition of blood pressure helps clinicians to notice deviations in time and start symptomatic, and then standard treatment.
+Blood pressure is one of the most important indicators of human health and an indicator of normal functioning of the cardiovascular system.
+Blood pressure has two parameters - systolic and diastolic.
+The upper figure is systole, this is the blood pressure indicator during the period of contraction of the heart muscle, when blood enters the arteries.
+The lower figure is the blood pressure indicator during the period of relaxation of the heart muscle.
+It is believed that hypertension begins when the indicators exceed the norm of 140/90 mm Hg.
+This, of course, is a conditional limit, since there are conditions when the risk of myocardial infarction exists even with figures of 115/75 mm Hg.
+However, formalization and reduction to the average level of all the diversity of blood pressure helps clinicians to notice deviations in time and begin symptomatic, and then standard treatment.

 What causes hypertension?

-Hypertension is considered a multi-ethical, multifactorial disease, the real causes of which are not fully understood.
-More specific factors provoking secondary hypertension, as the cause is the underlying disease.
+Hypertension is considered a multi-etiological, multifactorial disease, the real causes of which have not been fully studied.
+More specific are the factors that provoke secondary hypertension, since the cause is the underlying disease.
 The final diagnosis of essential hypertension is made after a comprehensive examination by excluding the presence of provoking diseases.
-Primary hypertension, expressed in medical terms, is a genetic imbalance of regulatory mechanisms in the body (imbalance of pressor and depressor systems of blood pressure).
+Primary hypertension, in medical terms, is a genetic imbalance of regulatory mechanisms in the body (imbalance of the pressor and depressor systems of blood pressure).

-Of the reasons that the clinicians described and carefully studied, we can name the following:
+Among the causes that clinicians have described and carefully studied, the following can be named:

-• The pathology of the kidneys is nephritis and more often glomerulonephritis.
-The factor that provokes secondary hypertension.
+• Kidney pathologies - nephritis and most often glomerulonephritis.
+A factor that provokes secondary hypertension.

-• Congenital pathology, in which the renal artery is impassable (coarctation).
+• A congenital condition in which the renal artery is blocked (coarctation).

-• Increased production of aldosterone - hyperaldosteronism, which happens when the tumor process in the adrenal glands.
+• Increased production of aldosterone is hyperaldosteronism, which occurs with a tumor process in the adrenal glands.

 • Dysfunction of the thyroid gland.